mongodb/mongo-ruby-driver/README.md

 $ rake test:unit BSON_EXT_DISABLED=true
 ```

-If you want to test replica set, you can run the following task:
+If you want to test replica sets, you can run the following task:

 ```sh
 $ rake test:replica_set